 The normed profile likelihood for the asymptote is plotted in Figure 4.4.
-The likelihood interval is even narrower than that for the logistic growth curve, excluding all reasonable values. \Box
+The likelihood interval is even narrower than that for the logistic growth curve, excluding all reasonable values. \Box the model.

-For the data in this example, all of the curves, although very different, follow the observations rather closely over the time period used in fitting the model.
 We see that it is difficult or impossible to predict the upper part of such a curve only from information on the lower part.
 We can also see that prediction intervals can be very misleading if the model is not appropriate.
 Below, we shall look at some more complex models, taking into account the distribution of reporting delays for these AIDS data.